What is VocaTest?

 It is primarily intended for Linux but the "Special Windows Build"

-(SWB) runs under Windows (in DOS).
+(SWB) runs under Windows.
 For all other OS:es, please try

 the (no longer maintained) java version 1.0.